StephonAutery/2020-readme-generator/README.md

  - run: node index
  ## how will the app be used?

- This application is used to save the developer the trouble of formatting a README.md file.
+ This app is used to save the developer the trouble of formatting a README.md file.
  ## GitHub repository
  [Stephon Autery on github](https://github.com/StephonAutery/2020-readme-generator)
  ## contributors
  Stephon Autery
  ## testing
- no test run
+ no tests run

  ## a photo of Stephon Autery